F-1 students may be eligible for employment while maintaining active F-1 status.

-Authorization is granted one year at a time, or until you complete your academic program.
+Authorization is granted 1 year at a time, or until you complete your academic program.

 How to Qualify

-To qualify for this type of work authorization, you must have been in F-1 status for one full academic year (two semesters).
+To qualify for this type of work authorization, you must have been in F-1 status for 1 full academic year (2 semesters).
 You should be able to document that the unforeseen circumstances occurred after you arrived in the United States.
 An application is not guaranteed authorization.

 - Completed Form I-765

-- Copy of I-20 with recommendation from Global Services
+- Copy of I-20 with recommendation from International Student and Scholar Services

 - Letter explaining unforeseen hardship situation